-In looking at the GIS layered map of Chouteau County and the modeled fires, it is apparent why these priorities have been established.
-These areas are particularly challenging from a protection standpoint because of the lack of some basic amenities such as access, telephone service and a water supply.
+In looking at the GIS layered map of Cascade County and the modeled fires, it is apparent why these priorities have been established.
+These areas are particularly challenging from a fire protection standpoint because of the lack of some basic amenities such as access, telephone service and a water supply.
 The response times are also lengthy for wildland fire fighters because of the remoteness of these areas.

-History has proven the possibility for large wildland fires in this part of the state when enough continuous fuels are available and when certain weather conditions are present.
-During one of these events, the actions that have been taken beforehand will generally prove to be much more effective than any actions taken during the event.
+History has shown that, when enough continuous fuels are available and when certain weather conditions are present, large scale wildland fires will occur.
+During one of these events, the actions that have been taken beforehand generally prove to be much more effective than any actions taken during the wildland fire event.
 When conditions of extreme fire behavior exist little can be accomplished aside from evacuating people from harms way and keeping fire fighters in safe positions.
-Any fuel modification efforts that have been completed prior to the event will greatly enhance the firefighter's efforts to protect property during the event.
+Any fuel modification efforts that have been completed prior to the event will greatly enhance the fire fighter's efforts to safely protect property during the incident.